ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 * Enables drag & drop uploads of images and other files.
 * Transforms the _Image_ toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.
-* Adds a separate dedicated toolbar button to open the CKBox UI to manage and reause uploaded files.
+* Adds a separate dedicated toolbar button to open the CKBox UI to manage and reuse uploaded files.

 With CKBox you no longer need to write server-side code to upload and scale images or manage uploaded files.